mmonj/class-notes/docs/CSCI 381 - Python/review/final-problem-sets1.md

    &nbsp;

+10. Write a function `create_memo` that accepts a function reference `func` as an argument. `create_memo` should:

+    - Cache the result of `func` for each unique input.
-10. Write a function `create_memoized_function(func)` that returns a closure.
-The closure should cache the results of func and return the cached result if the same input is provided again.
+    - Return the cached result if the same input is provided again, without recalculating the result.

-    Example Usage:
+    **Example Usage:**

     ```python
     def expensive_calculation(x):
         print(f"Calculating for {x}...")
         return x * x

-    calc = create_memoized_function(expensive_calculation)
+    calc = create_memo(expensive_calculation)
     print(calc(5))  # Output: Calculating for 5...
 25
     print(calc(5))  # Output: 25 (cached)
     print(calc(7))  # Output: Calculating for 7...
 49